Last updated on October 13th, 2023

 Understanding Type 2 Diabetes

-Imagine your body as a vibrant city powered by glucose, the essential component of life, to maintain its energy.
-The harmony is jeopardized by Type 2 Diabetes, which throws a shadow over this prospering city.
+Think of your body being powered by glucose to maintain its energy.
+But this could not happen due to type 2 diabetes.
 This medical condition develops when your body’s ability to use insulin, a crucial hormone that aids in absorbing glucose, is compromised.
 As a result, blood glucose levels rise, starting an unbalanced loop.

-Now you would question, what is the good news?
-The good news is that Type 2 diabetes is a crossroads with multiple options, including the possibility of reversal.
+But the good news is that Type 2 diabetes is a crossroads with multiple options, including the possibility of reversal.
 It is not a one-way street.

 Is Type 2 Diabetes Curable?